Rohland/barky/README.md

       # { "my-key": 123 } would be accessed with `my_key`; note that sub-properties can also
       # be dereferenced using normat notation (i.e. `my_key.sub_key > 123`)
       - json: someKey.result > 100  # this checks the response is valid json and matches the expression
+        # note that the message can include an evaluation of properties on the json result, see below
-        message: "Expected someKey.result to be greater than 100 but was {{someKey.result}}"
+        message: "Expected someKey.result to be greater than 100 but was {{someKey?.result ?? 'unknown'}}"
     alert:
         channels: [sms, slack]
         links: